On this page:

 - The system will be monitoring at the same locations for Stage 2 DBPR as the Stage 1 DBPR.
 If the system had to add, subtract or change sample sites, they do not meet this portion of the criteria and cannot qualify initially for reduced monitoring.

-- Yes; systems on an increased Stage 1 monitoring schedule must begin Stage 2 on an increased schedule until the requirements are met to return to a routine schedule.
+- Yes.
+Systems that were on increased Stage 1 monitoring schedule must begin Stage 2 on an increased schedule until the requirements are met to return to a routine schedule.

-Question 13: My sample results indicate that the highest HAA5 readings occur at one of the average sample points (not at what one would expect to be the maximum residence site) and the highest TTHM sample results occur at another sample point.
+Question 6: My sample results indicate that the highest HAA5 readings occur at one of the average sample points (not at what one would expect to be the maximum residence site) and the hightest TTHM sample results occur at another sample point.
 Wouldn't I get the highest TTHM and HAA5 readings at the same site?

 - The maximum residence site is typically the point in the distribution system furthest from the point of disinfection ("oldest water").
-In some cases the maximum residence site will be located not at the end of the distribution system, but in a reservoir located in the middle of the distribution system.
 A reasonable approach would be to measure chlorine residuals at various points in the distribution system and pick the point at which the chlorine residual is the lowest.

-Question 14: I have a conventional treatment plant; however, the plant is not rated at 2.5 log Giardia removal.
-Do I have to sample for TOC and Alkalinity?
+Question 7: I have a conventional 2.5-log treatment plant; do I have to sample for TOC and alkalinity?

 - Not necessarily.
 DBP concentration curves indicate that in many cases, HAA5 formation reaches its highest concentration earlier in the distribution system (closer to the point of disinfection) than the highest TTHM formation concentrations.

-- Yes, you are required to sample for raw water TOC only (no finished water TOC or alkalinity) once per month per treatment plant (may be reduced to quarterly).
-In general, water systems are eligible for reduced monitoring frequency when both DBP levels are ≤ 50% of the MCL and source water TOC running annual average is ≤ 4.0 mg/l.
+- Yes, if seeking a reduction in DBP monitoring, surface water systems must sample for raw water TOC once per month per treatment plant (may be reduced to quarterly).
+In general, water systems are eligible for reduced monitoring frequency when both DBP levels are ≤ 50 percent of the MCLs and source water TOC running annual average is ≤ 4.0 mg/l.